MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/online-disk.md

 ## remarks

--   When used without parameters in Windows Vista, this command operates on a disk group. for basic disks, there is never more than one disk per group. for dynamic disks, the group includes all non\-foreign dynamic disks.
+-   When used without parameters in Windows Vista, this command operates on a disk group.
+For basic disks, there is never more than one disk per group.
+For dynamic disks, the group includes all non\-foreign dynamic disks.

 -   for basic disks, this command will attempt to bring online the selected disk and all volumes on that disk.

 -   for dynamic disks, this command will attempt to bring online all disks that are not marked as foreign on the local computer.
 It will also attempt to bring online all volumes on the set of dynamic disks.

--   if a dynamic disk in a disk group is brought online and it is the only disk in the group, then the original group is recreated and the disk is moved to that group. if there are other disks in the group and they are online, then the disk is simply added back into the group.
+-   if a dynamic disk in a disk group is brought online and it is the only disk in the group, then the original group is recreated and the disk is moved to that group.
+If there are other disks in the group and they are online, then the disk is simply added back into the group.

 -   if the group of a selected disk contains mirrored or RAID\-5 volumes, this command also resynchronizes these volumes.